SumonaDas/Excel-Automation-And-Data-Visualization-With-Python/README.md

-⦁	Create new Workbook
+⦁	Create new workbook
-⦁	Save the Workbook
+⦁	Save the workbook
-⦁	Load Existing Workbook
+⦁	Load existing workbook
-⦁	Create Worksheet Object
+⦁	Create worksheet Object
-⦁	Load Data From Dictionary in Worksheet
+⦁	Load data from Dictionary in worksheet
-⦁	Define heading Font
+⦁	Define heading font
-⦁	Price Change Mapped To New Column
+⦁	Price change mapped to new column
-⦁	Add Chart To New " MychartSheet " Worksheet
+⦁	Add chart to new " MychartSheet " worksheet
-⦁	Save The Changes In File
+⦁	Save the changes in excel file